CKFM-FM: Mix/Mix FM (1991–2008)

-Virgin Radio (2008-present)
+Virgin Radio (2008–present)

-Astral announced a partnership with the Virgin Group to rebrand the station 99.9 Virgin Radio (pronounced, "nine-nine-nine Virgin Radio") on August 25, 2008, taking effect at 4 p.m. that day.
+Astral announced a partnership with the Virgin Group to rebrand the station 99.9 Virgin Radio (pronounced, "nine-nine-nine Virgin Radio") on August 25, 2008, taking effect at 4 pm that day.
 The final song on "Mix" was Green Day's "Good Riddance (Time of Your Life)", while the first song on "Virgin" was Madonna's "Like a Virgin".
-The change came just before the original UK Virgin station was slated to lose its licence to the "Virgin" name and rebrand as Absolute Radio.
+The change came just before the original British Virgin station was slated to lose its licence to the "Virgin" name and rebrand as Absolute Radio.

 Astral officials indicated at the time that, if the rebranding was successful, the "Virgin" brand would eventually be rolled out to other markets nationwide.
 Barely three months later, on December 4, Astral deemed the new brand a success, and announced that stations in Montreal, Ottawa, and Vancouver will be rebranded as "Virgin" stations effective early January 2009.
 All three stations will retain essentially the same formats (rock at the Ottawa station, hot AC in Montreal and Vancouver).
 In addition to the aforementioned three stations, the "Virgin" branding has since been expanded to Calgary, Edmonton, London, Winnipeg, Kitchener, Halifax, Victoria, Kelowna and Windsor.

+By September 2009, CKFM shifted to a Top 40/CHR format.

 In June 2010, CKFM slightly changed its branding 99.9 Virgin Radio (pronounced, "ninety-nine-nine Virgin Radio").
 A week after the change, the station held a contest called "Say it & Win!", where the 99th caller gets 10 seconds to say their new branding, "ninety-nine-nine Virgin Radio" for as many times as they can.
 For each time the contestant read out their new name, $100 would be given to them.

-On June 27, 2013, Bell Media completed its acquisition of Astral Media, making CKFM a sister station to sports talk-formatted CHUM and Hot AC-formatted CHUM-FM.
-Due to CRTC ownership limits, Bell and Astral's fellow FM stations CFXJ-FM and CHBM-FM were sold to Newcap Radio (now Stingray Radio).
+On June 27, 2013, Bell Media completed its acquisition of Astral Media, making CKFM a sister station to sports talk-formatted CHUM and hot AC-formatted CHUM-FM.
+Due to CRTC ownership limits, Bell and Astral's fellow FM stations CFXJ-FM and CHBM-FM were sold to Newcap Radio (now as Stingray Radio).

+Morning show

+When the station rebranded as "Virgin", mornings were hosted by Mad Dog and Billie.
+In July 2011, Billie was let go from the station, with midday host Maura being moved to mornings.
+In March 2015, Mad Dog was let go, with Scott Tucker from sister station CIQM succeeding him in mornings.
+In November 2018, Tucker and Maura were let go from the station.
+Shortly after, Bell announced that former "Virgin" host Adam Wylde and afternoon host TJ would host mornings beginning January 1.
+A few weeks later, Jax Irwin, formerly of CKIS, would join as a co-host.

+In June 2023, Wylde and Irwin announced they would both leave the station.
+After a temporary morning show hosted by Chris Kelly and Deepa Prashad, Bell announced that Daryn Jones would join the station for mornings, alongside Prashad, in December.